Suffragette poster used in a mixed media painting

 The People’s History Museum in Manchester holds a replica of a game called Pank-a-Squith, produced by suffragettes, that was designed to teach people about the issues surrounding the campaign.
 You can find out more about the game here.

 - It might seem difficult to believe now, but it was only in the last 100 years that women in the UK achieved the right to vote, also known as suffrage.
-The women who campaigned for the right to vote were known as suffragettes.
+The women who campaigned for the right to vote were known by two names, Suffragists and Suffragettes.